dsanson/dsanson.github.com/gizmos/_posts/2010-04-01-iphonlets-bookmarklet.markdown

 title: iPhonlets Bookmarklet
 section: gizmos
 comments: 1
 excerpt: A bookmarklet that makes it possible to bookmark bookmarklets in browsers that only allow you to bookmark the page you are on.
-This includes Mobile Safari, the browser on the iPhone and iPod Touch.
-It also includes Opera Mini, I am told.
+This includes Mobile Safari, the browser on iOS.
 ---

 This is a meta-bookmarklet: it is a bookmarklet that makes it possible to bookmark bookmarklets in browsers that only allow you to bookmark the page you are on.
-This includes Mobile Safari, the browser on the iPhone and iPod Touch.
+This includes Mobile Safari, the browser iOS.
 It also includes Opera Mini, I am told.

-It is not the only bookmarklet that does this.
+This is not the only bookmarklet that does this.
 The "[Grady Morgan Bookmarklet](http://www.ipodtouchfans.com/forums/showthread.php?t=91132)" did something similar but has gone missing; the [CSS Ninja](http://www.thecssninja.com/javascript/iphone-bookmarklet) wrote a bookmarklet that does the same thing.

 A bookmarklet is a link of the form `href="javascript:blah"`.
 Rather than taking you to a new webpage, it executes a bit of javascript on the page that you have already loaded.
 The iPhonlets bookmarklet changes all `href="javascript:blah"` links on a page to `href="http://example.com/#javascript:blah"` links.
 (As a visual cue, it surrounds converted links in a yellow box.)
 Once this has been done, you can follow the link to `http://example.com#javascript:blah` and bookmark the page.
 You can then edit the bookmark, deleting the `http://example.com/#` bit from the URL, leaving just the `javascript:blah` bit.